jnorthr/FreeMP3/README.md

  </object>
 </P>

 and it's called Anna.
-See http://www.explainthatstuff.com/how-speech-synthesis-works.html[Explain That Stuff] for more info.
+See [Explain That Stuff](http://www.explainthatstuff.com/how-speech-synthesis-works.html) for more info.

 In the 1980's, Texas Instruments developed a tool to let children learn to spell english words by speaking to the child.
 This tool was the *Speak-and-Spell* and you can [try it out yourself here.](http://www.speaknspell.co.uk/speaknspell.html).